 In 2018 the chief conductor of the Vogtland Philharmonic makes his debuts with the Vienna Symphony, the Bochum Symphony and the NDR Radiophilharmonie Hannover.
-He continues his collaboration with the WDR Symphony, the Dortmund Philharmonic, the Nordwestdeutsche Philharmonie and Het Gelders Orkest.
+He continues his collaboration with the WDR Symphony, the Duisburg Philharmonic, the Nordwestdeutsche Philharmonie and Het Gelders Orkest.

 Representations: General management

 David Marlow has been principal conductor of the Vogtland Philharmonie since 2014.
 From 2010 to 2015 he was musical assistant to Andris Nelsons at the Bayreuth Festival.
 Twice he stood in for Nelsons at short notice: in 2011 for a performance of Puccini's Suor Angelica at the Konzerthaus Dortmund to great success and in 2015 for the Lohengrin rehearsals with the Concertgebouw Orkest Amsterdam with just a few days’ notice.
 Due to the overwhelmingly positive resonance, further invitations followed quickly, including the Ulster Orchestra Belfast, the Orchestre Philharmonique du Luxembourg, the Gelders Orkest and the Rotterdams Philharmonisch Orkest.